 BACKGROUND: I recently needed to replace the fork on my bicycle.
-I could have taken it to a bicycle shop, but wanted to take this one on for myself as a skill-builder.
-In the process of replacing the fork, it turned out that I also needed to replace the headset cups, which are two pieces that hold the bearings for the fork's teering tube.
+I could have taken it to a bicycle shop, but wanted to take this project on for myself as a skill-builder.
+In the process of replacing the fork, it turned out that I also needed to replace the headset cups, which are two pieces that hold the bearings for the fork's steering tube.
 The cups are press-fitted into the frame, and typically require a special tool to hammer them out.
 I didn't want to wait to shop for a new tool, or to pay for one.
 So, I made one out of a piece of 3/4" rigid electrical conduit that I had around my workshop.

 OBJECTIVE: This Instructable shows how to make and use a simple tool to remove the headset cups from a bicycle frame.

 Teachers!
 Did you use this instructable in your classroom?